 Perfectly fitting, I might add, because with Christmas and other holidays quickly approaching, I’ve been doing quite a bit of cookie baking over the past few days.
 Being the baker that I am, I have plenty of Christmas cookie recipes in my arsenal, but I wanted to step outside of the box a bit and create something new this year.

 As I looked through my database of favorite foodie sites, I came across Jessica’s recipe for butterball cookies.
 Her recipe looked wonderful… all of that lovely butter would surely lead to a melt-in-my-mouth moment, but I was craving something chocolate, too.
 So I put my hand under my chin and went into a Winnie the Pooh “thinking moment”.

 Jessica’s recipe called for stuffing the cookies with pecans or maraschino cherries prior to baking them, so I decided to substitute those items with chocolate kiss candies…and that’s how these cookies were born!

 The flavor combination was perfect, but I will say that I found the dough a little bit dry and difficult to work with.
 Some of that might have been because there are no eggs in the recipe.
 I think when I make these again (and I definitely will!), I’ll use 1/4 cup less flour, which is how I reflected the recipe below.

 The final twist I made to the recipe was to roll the dough in granulated sugar prior to baking.
 I love the taste of cookies that have been rolled in powdered sugar like my chocolate gingerbread crinkle cookies, but I think the use of colored sugar brought a nice holiday touch to these.

-It’s time to get these easy Christmas cookies into your stomach!
+It’s time to get this easy Christmas cookies recipe into your hands!